rustls/rustls/README.md

 * Next release:
   - Planned: removal of unused signature verification schemes at link-time.
+* 0.20.3 (2022-02-13)
+  - Support loading ECDSA keys in SEC1 format.
+  - Support receipt of 0-RTT "early data" in TLS1.3 servers.
+It is not enabled by default; opt in by setting `ServerConfig::max_early_data_size` to a non-zero value.
+  - Support sending of data with the first server flight.
+This is also not enabled by default either: opt in by setting `ServerConfig::send_half_rtt_data`.
+  - Support `read_buf` interface when compiled with nightly.
+This means data can be safely read out of a rustls connection into a buffer without the buffer requiring initialisation first.
+Set the `read_buf` feature to use this.
+  - Improve efficiency when writing vectors of TLS types.
+  - Reduce copying and improve efficiency in TLS1.2 handshake.
 * 0.20.2 (2021-11-21)
   - Fix `CipherSuite::as_str()` value (as introduced in 0.20.1).
 * 0.20.1 (2021-11-14)